Water Planning SectionSection Chief: Tom Fransen

 Classification/Standards & Rules Review Branch Chief: Jeff Manning

-This branch is responsible for water quality restorations under the Use Restoration Waters (URW) program.
-It develops and assists with interpretation and implementation of the state's surface water and groundwater quality standards and surface water body classifications and provides support for rule-making and to the EMC, the Water Quality Committee, and the Groundwater Committee.
+This branch is responsible for development and assistance with interpretation and implementation of the state's surface water and groundwater quality standards and surface water body classifications and provides support for rule-making and to the EMC, the Water Quality Committee, and the Groundwater Committee.
 Staff members also represent the Department on the Governors' South Atlantic Alliance and a variety of national work groups.

 This branch is responsible for developing the list of waters not meeting water quality standards under Section 303(d) of the Clean Water Act, prioritizing impaired waters for management strategy or TMDL development, developing TMDLs, assisting with development of management strategies, developing and reviewing water quality models for TMDLs, NPDES permitting, developing and reviewing hydrologic basin models for water supply planning, and special studies.
 Staff uses computer models to simulate and evaluate surface water resources.